 How long does it take to visit?

 Some guests visit for a couple of hours, some for a couple of days.
-We recommend allowing a minimum of 3-4 hours.
+We recommend allowing a minimum of 3-4 hours to see as much of the Village as possible.

 How much walking is required to visit Kings Landing?

 The main road running through Kings Landing is 1.1 km each way with plenty of rest stops along the way.
-Free, hop-on, hop-off wagon rides are also available.
+Free, hop-on, hop-off wagon rides are also available but are not always guaranteed.
 We recommend wearing comfortable shoes, drinking plenty of water, and protecting yourself from the sun.
+We also offer wheelchair and electric scooter rentals.
+More details about this service are below.

 Are the horse and wagon rides free?